Five Easy Lessons for Black History Month

 College Kids Change the World

 In 1960, four college kids in Greensboro, North Carolina began the sit-in movement at a local Woolworth's.
-This lesson starts off the fantastic book by Carole Boston Weatherford called Freedom on the Menu.
+This lesson starts off the fantastic book by Carole Boston Weatherford called Freedom on the Menu: The Greensboro Sit-Ins.
 I am so thankful that we have already learned about Martin Luther King Jr. because my students have background knowledge about peaceful protests.
-After learning about what a lunch counter is (through setting up a line of chairs with certain chairs being off limits to certain groups of people — they easily relate this to our water fountain activity from the day we learned about Martin Luther King Jr.), they complete their Greensboro Four trading card.
+After I talk about what a lunch counter is and demonstrate by setting up a line of chairs with certain chairs being off limits to certain groups of people (the students easily relate this to our water fountain activity from the day we learned about Martin Luther King Jr.), the students complete their Greensboro Four trading card.

 Peace, Love, and Nelson Mandela

 I have become a huge fan of Kadir Nelson after finding his book Nelson Mandela.
-I was actually thrilled to see that he created a poster for the Scholastic Read Everyday, Lead a Better Life campaign this year.
-We discuss the word freedom and talk about Mandela’s contribution to the people of the world.
+I was actually thrilled to see that he created a poster for the Scholastic Read Everyday, Lead a Better Life campaign.
+We discuss the word "freedom" and talk about Mandela’s contribution to the people of the world.
 There are also lots of videos that you can show your class about what he suffered through and what he accomplished.
 After starting our trading cards by copying a sentence, the class is ready to begin writing their own fact after learning about Mandela.

 Please comment about other books and activities that you use for Black History Month.